parkchamchi/DepthViewer/README.md

 - Check the installed CUDA version and if the installed Pytorch version supports that.
 - Uninstall Pytorch `pip uninstall torch torchvision` and reinstall it.

-`depth.py` is for generating `.depthviewer` files so that it can be opened with the DepthViewer.
-It can be called from the program by `Call Python` buttons or it can be executed independently from the command console.

 #### For depthserver.py
 - Install Flask `pip install Flask`
 - Run `python depthserver.py` to open the server and connect to it via the option menu.
 If it's connected all image inputs will be processed by calling the server.

-## Inputs
-- Right mouse key: hides the UI.
-- WASD: rotate the mesh.
-- Backtick `: opens the console.

-## Notes
-- If VR HMD is detected, it will open with OpenXR.
-- All outputs will be cached to `Application.persistentDataPath` (In Windows, `...\AppData\LocalLow\parkchamchi\DepthViewer`).
-- Depth files this program creates are of extention `.depthviewer`, which is a zip file with .pgm files and a metadata file.
-- Rendering the desktop is only supported in Windows for now.
-- C# scripts are in [DEPTH/Assets/Scripts](DEPTH/Assets/Scripts).
-- Python scripts are in [DEPTH/depthpy](DEPTH/depthpy).

 ## Recording 360 VR video
 If you select a depthfile and an according image/video, a sequence of .jpg file will be generated in `Application.persistentDataPath`. \